2:30 pm to 3:30 pm

 Abstract:

-Living materials represent a new frontier in engineering materials for robotic systems, incorporating biological living cells and synthetic materials into their design.
-These bio-hybrid robots are dynamic and intelligent and potentially harness living matter’s capabilities, such as growth, regeneration, morphing, biodegradation, and environmental adaptation.
+Living robots represent a new frontier in engineering materials for robotic systems, incorporating biological living cells and synthetic materials into their design.
+These bio-hybrid robots are dynamic and intelligent, potentially harnessing living matter’s capabilities, such as growth, regeneration, morphing, biodegradation, and environmental adaptation.
 Such attributes position bio-hybrid devices as a transformative force in robotics development, promising enhanced dexterity, adaptive behaviors, sustainable production, robust performance, and environmental stewardship.
-Nature’s musculoskeletal design can act as an inspiration for artificial and living robots.
-We will touch on the transformative potential of living systems in crafting sophisticated, intelligent machines and delve into our recent advances in culturing biohybrid actuators and engineering bio-interfaces to produce contracting muscles and biohybrid robots.
+Nature’s musculoskeletal design can act as an inspiration for both artificial and living robots.
+We will explore recent advances in artificial electrohydraulic musculoskeletal robots, which employ electrohydraulic actuators to produce lifelike muscle contractions and adaptive motions, as demonstrated in our recent work published in Nature Communications.
+We will also dive deeper into our breakthroughs in vision-controlled inkjet printing for robotics from our Nature paper last year.
+We will then touch on xolographic biofabrication techniques, which enabled our biohybrid swimmers shown at RoboSoft.
+Additionally, we will discuss the computational optimization of musculoskeletal systems through approaches presented in our recent work published at Humanoids.
+Together, these projects showcase how musculoskeletal, bio-hybrid, and computational techniques are opening new frontiers in robotics interaction and manipulation.

 Bio: